 Interest won't be charged on unsecured debts like credit cards and unsecured fixed rate personal loans.
 However, secured debts like mortgages or secured personal loans will continue to accrue interest charges until the estate is finalised and the loan is repaid or refinanced.

 How long will it take to settle a deceased person's finances?

 The time needed to finalise your dealings with us can vary considerably.
-We will work with you to do this as quickly as possible.
+We'll work with you to do this as quickly as possible.

 What is safe custody?

-We cannot release any items in safe custody until the Grant of Probate or Letters of Administration have been granted.
-If you know that there are items in safe custody, you will need to apply for Probate in order to get them.
-If the item that is in safe custody is the original Will, this will be released to the Executor or Administrator.
+We can't release any items in safe custody until the grant of probate or letters of administration have been granted.
+If you know that there are items in safe custody, you'll need to apply for probate in order to get them.
+If the item in safe custody is the original will, this will be released to the executor or administrator.

 What do I do if AA Financial Services is still sending mail?

 It is normal to receive a final statement for any transaction account once it's been finalised, showing a nil balance.
 If you continue to receive mail in the deceased customer's name beyond this point, please call us.